Maps & Data

 FEMA has issued new Preliminary Flood Insurance Rate Maps and a Flood Insurance Study of the City of Baltimore!
 The Department of Planning is a repository for all FEMA Map products for the City of Baltimore.
 FEMA Map products identify regulatory floodplains and floodways with computed base flood elevations.

-Email [email protected] for upcoming public hearings on new maps, map changes, development guidelines, or Map Information Services.
+For information on the upcoming public hearings on new maps, map changes, development guidelines, or Map Information Services Email Us.

 The Community Association Directory is a comprehensive listing of community associations in Baltimore City, including citywide non-profits, umbrella organizations, community associations, business associations, and block groups.
 The directory is now fully available online with numerous new features.